 With a current subject on the line Days of Wrath brings bullying to stage.
-Of course, it’s not the first time we are able to watch a movie about it, but for me it was a first in which I waited for the victim not to become the same as the person that used to make his life a living hell when they were young, although I know, as a human being it is really hard to ask.
+Of course, it’s not the first time we are able to watch a movie about it.
+But for me it was a first in which I waited for the victim not to become a monster.

+The same monster as the person that used to make his life a living hell when they were young.
+Although I understand that this is really hard to ask.
 The good thing is that karma is always around the corner when it comes to good and bad actions in life, or at least I like to think that way.

 Apart from the film highlights and the overcome that happens twenty years later, this could happen for real, more than we could think of, and everything becomes strong that way.
 Which is the limit, when we become monsters because of hate, and are we really made for revenge?